Texas Workforce Commission

+House Bill 1247 passed during the 87th Texas Legislature’s Regular Session in 2021, created the Tri-Agency Commission, a partnership between TWC, the Texas Education Agency (TEA) and Texas Higher Education Coordinating Board (THECB).

 Incidents

 In 2018, the Coalition of Texans with Disabilities threatened to sue because TWC staff were not offering to help Texans with disabilities receiving VR services register to vote or updating voter registration information under the 1993 National Voter Registration Act.
 This service had previously been provided by DARS.
 TWC Staff later agreed to provide the services in a letter signed by the Texas Secretary of State.

 In 2013, a Fort Worth TWC employee was sentenced to six years in federal prison for identity theft and mail fraud.
 Deshon Haynes diverted unemployment insurance of deceased individuals and at least five other claimants.
 Haynes was also required to pay full restitution.

-In 2011, the Comptroller was involved in a data breach exposing personal information of 3.5 million Texans, Encryption procedures to conceal Social Security, names, addresses, and other identifying material had not been utilized.
+In 2011, the Comptroller was involved in a data breach exposing personal information of 3.5 million Texans.
+Encryption procedures to conceal Social Security, names, addresses, and other identifying material had not been utilized.
 Some data exposed by the Comptroller was data they had received from the Texas Workforce Commission.
 The Texas Attorney General and the FBI reviewed security procedures.